The sounds of the

 The flames were quickly making their way through the walls,

-As fast as the water blasted through the hose, the flames seemed to be faster and stronger.
+As fast as the water blasted through the hose, the flames seemed to be faster

 Hearing her muffled scream made me give it all I had,